centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/configuration.md

 **Inherited status customization**

-Centreon Map server gives you the possibility to customize how this inherited status is computed & rendered in views.
+Centreon Map server gives you the possibility to customize how this inherited status is computed and rendered in views.
 You may use the following parameters to adapt the behavior of inherited status computation to your use case:

-Specificity of **gate.useResourcesAccess**: Settings this parameter to "false" may highly improve Centreon Map performances, here is why:
+Specificity of **gate.useResourcesAccess**: Setting this parameter to "false" may highly improve Centreon Map performance.
+Here is why:

-- gate.useResourcesAccess = false: all users see the same status & same
-  resources in views, no matter the ACL ressources they have, they're ignored.
+- gate.useResourcesAccess = false: all users see the same status and same resources in views, irrespective of the ACL resources they have, they are ignored.
   In that case, be careful who you're giving access to views
-- gate.useResourcesAccess = true: users see different status & views regarding
-  resources ACLs (decrease performance because you need to have one instance of each view for each users)
+- gate.useResourcesAccess = true: users see different status and views regarding resource ACLs (decreased performance because you need to have one instance of each view for each user)

-To configure these parameters you need to edit the following Centreon MAP server configuration file (modify or add missing parameters), then restart centreon-map:
+To configure these parameters, you need to edit the following Centreon MAP server configuration file (modify or add missing parameters), then restart centreon-map: